apachecn/pytorch-doc-zh/docs/1.0/optim.md

 Note

-If you need to move a model to GPU via &lt;cite&gt;.cuda()&lt;/cite&gt;, please do so before constructing optimizers for it.
-Parameters of a model after &lt;cite&gt;.cuda()&lt;/cite&gt; will be different objects with those before the call.
+If you need to move a model to GPU via `.cuda()`, please do so before constructing optimizers for it.
+Parameters of a model after `.cuda()` will be different objects with those before the call.

 In general, you should make sure that optimized parameters live in consistent locations when optimizers are constructed and used.